Stress and anxiety – coping with war anxiety - Priory experts offer advice

 Take a news break

-It sounds obvious, but Dr Bijlani, of Priory’s Roehampton Hospital, says: “If you find yourself being adversely affected by the news, avoid repeatedly watching endless bulletins, which can leave you feeling helpless.
-Instead, identify how you are feeling and accept that it is an understandable response.
+It sounds obvious, but Dr Bijlani, of Priory Hospital Roehampton, says: “If you find yourself being adversely affected by the news, avoid repeatedly watching endless bulletins, which can leave you feeling helpless.
+Instead, identify how you're feeling and accept that it's an understandable response.
 Try and keep connected with your immediate reality and ground yourself in meaningful work or tasks to give yourself a sense of purpose and flow.
 Trying to focus on small, achievable goals, which could be engaging in an interesting project or having a meaningful conversation with another person, could help you rediscover some of the energy and enthusiasm that you might be lacking, and help alleviate some of your anxiety and stress.
-Try to avoid feeling guilty either about your emotional response to the negative external triggers or indeed to those negative triggers themselves.”
+Try to avoid feeling guilty either about your emotional response to the negative external triggers or indeed to those negative triggers themselves.

 Hydrate, and sleep

 “Make sure you eat regular, healthy meals and hydrate yourself, avoiding alcohol which can lead to depression and worsen anxiety.
-It is very easy to engage in unhealthy habits if you become stressed - such as overeating, watching too much TV and not engaging in physical exercise.
-Keep up with good sleep habits as quality sleep has an incredibly restorative function that many of us marginalise at our peril.”
+It's very easy to engage in unhealthy habits if you become stressed - such as overeating, watching too much TV and not engaging in physical exercise.
+Keep up with good sleep habits as quality sleep has an incredibly restorative function that many of us marginalise at our peril.

 Control your breathing